Overtime Pay in Tennessee

 - Work in any profession

 Workers who do not meet the specific requirements for the exemptions under the Tennessee overtime laws are entitled to overtime pay.

 Understanding Time And A Half

 Time and a half refers to the amount of money that an employee’s wage should be increased for any hours worked beyond 40 each week.
 Qualified workers are entitled to 1.5 times their regular rate of pay for those extra hours.

 One of the ways that employers try to avoid paying overtime is by shifting an employee’s workweek around periodically.
 If the change is intended to be permanent, that’s generally allowed under the law.
 But if it keeps happening, you may have a wage and hour claim.
-The lawyers at The Employment and Consumer Law Group can evaluate your circumstances and determine whether you are being shortchanged.
+The lawyers at The Employment and Commerce Law Group can evaluate your circumstances and determine whether you are being shortchanged.

 Calculating Overtime for Hourly and Salaried Workers